-If 2020 showed us anything, it’s that entertainment matters, and watching in style is important.
-Many people have finally taken the plunge and decided to design that home theater space they’ve always wanted, complete with a high-end sound system, comfy seating, and custom lighting.
+In recent years, many people have finally taken the plunge and decided to design that home theater space they’ve always wanted, complete with a high-end sound system, comfy seating, and custom lighting.
 However, what’s a home theater without a way to watch your movies or TV shows?
 Sure, you can stick with that 4K conventional TV, but there’s a better option – a 4K projector.

-Our Picks for the 10 Best 4K Projectors in 2021
+Our Picks for the 10 Best 4K Projectors

-With an understanding of what you’ll need to get the most out of your projector, as well as a better idea of what goes into creating a good model, it’s time to turn our attention to the list of the 10 best 4K projectors.
+With an understanding of what you’ll need to get the most out of your projector, as well as a better idea of what goes into creating a good model, it’s time to turn our attention to the list of the ten best 4K projectors.

 Next up is the Epson Home Cinema 5050UB.
 You’ll notice several differences immediately here.
 First, this isn’t a true 4K model.
-It uses image shifting technology to bump up its 1080p image, but that’s not really a deal-breaker, as the image quality is still outstanding.
+It uses image-shifting technology to bump up its 1080p image, but that’s not really a deal-breaker, as the image quality is still outstanding.
 The real benefit here is the near-true-4K capabilities with a budget price point.
 It’s also very capable of showing extra detail in HDR highlights and offers an outstanding color range.
 It’s simple to set up, and the automated lens control is a nice feature to have, particularly with such an affordable model.

 - Low price point compared to other models